-Figure 44 shows VTA's estimated capital needs for 2012-2016 as roughly \$6.13 million, with anticipated revenues of \$6.78.
-With capital needs running approximately \$1.2 million annually (excluding major capital projects), the total capital costs over the period 2012-2035 are roughly \$32 million.
-State funding directly to transit over that period is \$23 million (Table 25), with the JTC anticipating an additional \$9 million to fund capital projects from TIP funds (Table 25).
+Table 27 shows VTA's estimated capital needs for 2007-2010 as roughly \$5.5 million, with Table 24 showing anticipated state capital funding at \$6.8 million.
+With capital needs running approximately \$1.2 million annually (excluding major capital projects), the total capital costs over the period 2007-2030 are roughly \$32 million.
+State funding directly to transit over that period is \$23 million (Table 24), with the JTC anticipating an additional \$6 million to fund capital projects from TIP funds (Table 25).
 Any shortfalls will be covered by delaying/canceling capital enhancement projects or from local sources.
+[Narrative to be revised to reflect revised cost figures.]